henrypugh/agents/README.md

 - **src/utils/logger_setup.py**: Configures logging for the application

 ### Server Components
-The server code has been reorganized into a modular structure:
+The server code has been reorganised into a modular structure:

 ```
 server/